-Facelift procedures are still very popular today in Toronto and in Canada but the techniques have evolved tremendously over the last 55 years when it was first performed.
+Facelift procedures are still very popular today in Toronto and throughout Canada, but the techniques have evolved tremendously over the procedure’s 55-year history.

-As you may know from reading my Curriculum Vitae, my biggest focus during my extracurricular training was in facelift, eyelid lift (blepharoplasty), forehead lift, necklift and rhinoplasty.
-I had a chance to train with two outstanding facelift plastic surgeons: Dr Daniel Marchac in Paris and Dr. Bruce Connell in Laguna Beach, California.
+As you may know from reading my curriculum vitae, my biggest focus during my extracurricular training was in facelift, eyelid lift (blepharoplasty), forehead lift, neck lift, and rhinoplasty.
+I trained with two outstanding facelift plastic surgeons: Dr Daniel Marchac in Paris and Dr. Bruce Connell in Laguna Beach, California.

-Not all facelift procedures are the same just as no one patient is the same.
-Various variations of facelift and necklift exist; to name only a few names: short-scar, extensive, Hollywood, S-shape, mini, weekend, neck only, MACS, with or without fat grafting, etc… Some are smaller procedures with less downtime but with less longevity in results; some are more extensive procedures with slightly more downtime but with results that last longer.
-The technique chosen is decided depending on the patient’s anatomy, her/his expectations of longevity of results and her/his desired recovery time.
-The chosen facelift procedure also depends on whether the patient already had a previous facelift procedure or not.
+Not all facelift procedures are the same, just as no one patient is the same.
+Many variations of facelift and necklift exist, including short-scar, extensive, Hollywood, S-shape, mini, weekend, neck only, MACS, and with or without fat grafting.
+Some are smaller procedures with less downtime but shorter-lasting results; some are more extensive procedures with slightly more downtime and longer-lasting results.
+The technique is chosen based on the patient’s anatomy, expectations of result longevity, and desired recovery time.
+The chosen facelift procedure also depends on whether the patient already had a previous facelift.

-One important concept though is the S.M.A.S. or the Superficial Musculo-Aponeurotic System, a complex facial layer below the skin comprising all the muscles of facial animation, interconnected by a thick collagenous layer of fascia (i.e. aponeurosis).
-The SMAS also includes the loose hanging bands in the neck (so called turkey neck) commonly seen with aging.
-The SMAS is also connected to the overlying skin with little fibrous bands so it is truly a system.
+One important concept to facelift is the superficial musculo-aponeurotic system, or SMAS.
+The SMAS is a complex facial layer below the skin comprising all the muscles of facial animation, interconnected by a thick collagenous layer of fascia (i.e. aponeurosis).
+The SMAS also includes the loose hanging bands in the neck commonly seen with aging, often referred to as turkey neck.
+You can read more about neck rejuvenation in another blog post.
+The SMAS is also connected to the overlying skin with little fibrous bands, so it is truly a system.

-The SMAS can be plicated, excised, lifted, suspended and/or repositioned according to different vectors.
-The aponeurosis component of the SMAS is a strong tissue that can bear tension a lot better than the skin alone and this is important for the final scars: a ‘no-tension’ skin closure favors finer scars.
+The SMAS can be folded, excised, lifted, suspended or repositioned according to different vectors.
+The aponeurosis component of the SMAS is a strong tissue that can bear tension more easily than the skin alone can.
+This is important for the final scars; a ‘no-tension’ skin closure favors finer scars.

-Therefore, I commonly but selectively perform a SMAS procedure in my Toronto facelift patients.
-I will commonly repair the hanging bands under the chin, then incise and create various SMAS flaps.
-The SMAS flaps are then suspended behind each ear with strong sutures; this will act as a hammock and will also bear the tension of the repair, bringing along the skin with it (traction) without undue tension in the skin closure itself.
-There is always some skin to be excised but the skin is rather elevated and redraped, not tensed, after which the excess of skin is tailored and gently sutured.
+Therefore, I commonly but selectively perform SMAS procedures in my Toronto facelift patients.
+In this procedure, I often repair the hanging bands under the chin, then incise and create various SMAS flaps.
+The SMAS flaps are then suspended behind each ear with strong sutures; this acts as a hammock, bearing the tension of the repair and bringing the skin along with it (traction) without causing undue tension in the skin closure itself.
+There is always some skin to be excised, but the skin is rather elevated and redraped, not tensed.
+Then the excess skin is tailored and gently sutured.

-In summary, the SMAS procedure will ensure more longevity in the facelift and necklift procedure and should lead to finer well-hidden and inconspicuous scars.
+Overall, the SMAS procedure ensures more longevity in the facelift and necklift procedure, and it should produce finer, well-hidden, and inconspicuous scars.